Substra/substra-documentation/src/getting_started/usage/usage.md

 pip install substra
 ```

-To enable Bash completion, you need to put into your .bashrc:
+To enable Bash completion, you need to put into your `.bashrc`:

 ```sh
 eval "$(_SUBSTRA_COMPLETE=source substra)"